Sameer411/Car-Price-Prediction/README.md

 # Car-Price-Prediction
-Machine Learning Project for Selling price prediction of Car.
+Machine Learning Project for Predicting Selling price of Car.

 # How to execute
 1) Download Anaconda and Project